jhollowed/cosmo-cutout/README.md

 The expected angular units are DEGREES.
 The `--theta` and `--phi` flags can be replaced with `-t` and `-p`.

+The `<min redshift>` and `<max redshift>` arguments can also be replaced with snapshot numbers, rather than redshifts.
+The bounds, in either case, should be sommensurate with the argument order (that is, if using snapshots, `<min redshift>` should be replaced with the *larger* time step number, e.g. redshift bounds [0.0, 1.0] are equivalent to snapshot bounds [499, 247]).
+By default, if both `<min redshfit>` and `,max redshift.` are larger than 20, it is assumed that the user intends the bounds to be snapshot numbers.

 ## Use case 2: Nonlinear angular bounds

 Allow the *&#x03B8;* and *&#x03D5;* bounds to be computed internally to obtain a cutout of a certain width (*box length*), in arcminutes, centered on a certain Cartesian position, (*x&#x2080;*, *y&#x2080;*, *z&#x2080;*) Mpc/h (intended to be used for making cutouts around specific simulation objects, like halos):